Netherlands to Spain

 - Spain has some spectacular mountain ranges and, of course, some great beaches.
 That reality is evident with approximately 5,000 kilometres of shoreline.
 But, aside from beaches, Spain lacks in both diversity and richness of natural regions.
 Depending on your preferences, you may like or despise nature in Spain.
 Because much of Spain's environment is arid, you'll encounter a lot of shrubs, bushes, and dry-weather trees instead of verdant, lush, wild woods.
 Because of climate change, there are fewer lakes and rivers drying up.
 Even the beaches may differ from what you're used to.

 - To reside and work in Spain, you must usually register with several authorities and fill out paperwork.
 Prepare to stand in large line-ups.
 Things move slowly, and most government organizations aren't concerned with punctuality or precisely keeping to advertised hours/timetables.
 Simple processes might take days or even weeks, information is sometimes difficult to access, and replies vary depending on the public worker you speak with.
+If you're considering relocating to Spain, it is advisable to hire professional movers to Spain who are familiar with the local processes and can help you navigate the bureaucratic hurdles more efficiently.

 It is widely acknowledged that Spain has one of the world's top healthcare systems, with guaranteed basic and preventative treatment.
 Foreign workers in Spain, as well as retirees, have access to the Social Security system.
 You will not have to pay anything to see a doctor or obtain other critical services if you qualify for public healthcare.
 Furthermore, private insurance coverage is fairly comprehensive and reasonable if you want private healthcare owing to your visa circumstances or unique health requirements.
 Many individuals prefer private insurance because of the language options and absence of wait periods.
 Learn about Caser Health Insurance.